Promoting digital resilience for women and girls across the Middle East and North Africa (MENA).

 Building a culture of digital resilience

 Since 2019, more than 35,000 women and girls have directly benefited from [email protected] services.
-That includes 17,000 who underwent training, 11,000 who attended awareness sessions and clinics, and 3,500 more who accessed our support lines.
-At the same time, we are helping to mainstream the dialogue on digital safety and gender-based violence, including through 400+ media appearances and 20 million engagements with our online campaigns.
+That includes 18,000 who underwent training, 11,000 who attended awareness sessions and clinics, and nearly 4,000 more who accessed our support lines.
+At the same time, we are helping to mainstream the dialogue on digital safety and gender-based violence, including through some 450 media exposures and 28 million engagements with our online campaigns.

 We foster local digital champions to support long-term progress.
 For instance, our Digital Advocates team is the region’s first all-female group of digital safety trainers.
 This specially-trained cohort of women, drawn mostly from non-technical backgrounds, leads [email protected]’s on-the-ground education efforts.
 We’ve empowered a group of female journalists to share safety guidance with other media workers.
 Still other [email protected] cohorts of female influencers are driving digital safety awareness and advocacy in their own sectors and regions.
 And our local partner organizations are emerging as bona fide regional or even national digital safety leaders.

 With a focus on women and girls, we are helping to build a culture of digital resilience across the MENA region.
 Because we believe everyone should be able to make the most of new digital technologies—to surmount old barriers and create new opportunities—without falling victim to new digital threats.

 For more information about [email protected], please write us at: [email protected]